Dimartinia

-Dimartinia (after Vicente Di Martino) is an extinct genus of carnivorous metatherian mammals from the Late Miocene Cerro Azul Formation of Argentina.
-The genus contains a single species, D. pristina, known from a left mandible and teeth.
-Dimartinia is a primitive member of the Thylacosmiliformes, a group also containing the saber toothed thylacosmilids.
+Dimartinia (after Vicente Di Martino) is an extinct genus of carnivorous sparassodont metatherian mammal from the Late Miocene Cerro Azul Formation of Argentina.
+The genus contains a single species, Dimartinia pristina, known from a left mandible and teeth.
+Dimartinia is a 'primitive' member of the Thylacosmiliformes, a group also containing the more derived saber-toothed thylacosmilids.

 Discovery and naming

-The Dimartinia holotype specimen, MMH-CH 87-7-111, was discovered in sediments of the Cerro Azul Formation ('Arroyo Chasicó' locality) in Buenos Aires Province, Argentina.
+The Dimartinia pristina holotype specimen, MMH-CH 87-7-111, was discovered in sediments of the Cerro Azul Formation ('Arroyo Chasicó' locality) in Buenos Aires Province, Argentina.
 The specimen consists of a left dentary and its associated teeth (partial canine, first–third premolars, and first–fourth molars).

-In 2025, Suarez et al. described Dimartinia pristina as a new genus and species of metatherian mammals based on these fossil remains.
+In 2025, Catalina Suarez and colleagues described Dimartinia pristina as a new genus and species of metatherian mammals based on these fossil remains.
 The generic name, Dimartinia, honors Vicente Di Martino, the collector of the holotype and founder of the museum where the specimen is accessioned.
 The specific name, pristina, is derived from the Latin word pristinus, meaning "primitive", "early", or "original", referencing the anatomy and relationships of this taxon.